-Questioned sample is collected from the objects present on the crime scene like the clothes of the victim, footwear, tyres, digging tools etc. while the controlled sample is collected from the area under the vicinity of the crime scene for comparison.
+A questioned sample is collected from the objects present on the crime scene like the clothes of the victim, footwear, tires, digging tools, etc. while the controlled sample is collected from the area under the vicinity of the crime scene for comparison.

 The questioned soil samples present to the mobile objects like shoes, clothes, etc. should be collected as it is along with the objects in separate bags.
 If the soil sample is present on the immobile objects then it is scraped out using a scraper.

-Wherever a footwear or a tire mark is found, tire control samples should be collected from as close an area to the impression as possible.
-It advised to collect the samples in separate plastic or glass containers which are properly labelled with the initials and the chain of custody should be maintained.
+Wherever footwear or a tire mark is found, tire control samples should be collected from as close an area to the impression as possible.
+It is advised to collect the samples in separate plastic or glass containers that are properly labeled with the initials and the chain of custody should be maintained.

 Methods of Soil Examination